george-hawkins/libreelec-setup/README.md

 * Click twice in quick succession to shut down without bringing up a dialog.
 * Click and hold to hard shutdown.

 The single and double click options obviously require the co-operation of the OS and the behavior described applies for Raspberry Pi OS.
-LibreELEC may behave differently - single click probably goes straight to shut down.

-TODO: the power button is a little fiddly to get, I'll probably end up soldering 2-pins of male header to the J2 jumper shown [here](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#add-your-own-power-button) (I wish they'd provided with header already soldered on).
-Then I'll create an extension cable with jumper wires and a momentary switch that I can plug into the header and make things more accessible.

-Note: initially, I thought the J2 connector was the same as the GPIO 20 pin (plus any ground pin) that could be used on earlier Pis to signal to OS that it should shut down.
-While it behaves similarly for shutdown, the GPIO 20 pin cannot be used to power up the Pi whereas the J2 connector can (see this Reddit [discussion](https://www.reddit.com/r/cyberDeck/comments/1ao9q23/) and this OpenWRT [post](https://forum.openwrt.org/t/j2-jumper-on-raspberry-pi-5/201158/16) for confirmation of the difference).
-If the GPIO 20 pin had been equivalent I would have bought some taller female header (like [this](https://thepihut.com/products/stacking-header-for-pi-a-b-pi-2-pi-3-2x20-extra-tall-header)) and connected a switch to it rather than soldering header to the J2 connector.
+LibreELEC behaves differently - I've done a superficial search of the [repo](https://github.com/LibreELEC/LibreELEC.tv) but haven't found what the intended behavior is.
+I've found both quick single press and double press shut down the Pi but I've also had the single press hang the Pi - whether there's a distinction between the single and double press behaviors, I don't know.

 Clean library
 -------------